 The theme for the 2025 Africa Energy Forum is Africa United.
 As South Africa assumed the G20 presidency this year, the theme is relevant because it reflects a growing recognition of Africa's role in shaping global energy outcomes.
 Regional alignment across infrastructure, regulation, and capital flows is becoming essential to scale renewable deployment and unlock cross-border energy trade.
 The continent's collective energy story is increasingly being positioned as a coordinated investment opportunity with global relevance.

-- What Africa's Renewable Investment Wave Requires Most Is Design - Africa Is Rewriting the Rules of Clean Power As It Plays the Game - De-Risking Africa's Renewable Energy Agenda
+- Africa Is Rewriting the Rules of Clean Power As It Plays the Game - De-Risking Africa's Renewable Energy Agenda